Zodt/WhatsAppApi.Old/README.md

 ## Documentation

 Before use WhatsAppApi learn chat-api's documentation.
-Ypu can found it at [here](https://app.chat-api.com/docs) {You need have chat-api account}.
+Ypu can found it at [here](https://app.chat-api.com/docs) (You need have chat-api account)

 ## Using WhatsAppApi